 Academic advising is an interactive process whose aim is to develop a plan that helps the student move smoothly through the academic endeavor s/he has chosen.
 This process works best when the advisor and the advisee partner to achieve a mutually agreed upon outcome.
 Both parties have areas of accountability to assure that this process proceeds in a smooth and beneficial manner.
 Below are listed some elements of the responsibility the student has in the process:

-2. Contact your advisor at least once per semester or session to discuss your progress.
+2. Contact your advisor to discuss your progress.

 Additionally, the student should contact the advisor at any time during the semester or session to discuss with him/her any proposed changes to the curriculum plan that the student wishes to make to assure that the overall plan is still sound and meets progression requirements.